-1. Stationary pyramid: A stationary pyramid is created if the rate of birth and death remains the same in a population over time.
+1. Stationary pyramid: A stationary pyramid or stable pyramid is created if the rate of birth and death remains the same in a population over time.
 This is usually a rectangular or square shaped graphical representation where it is slightly tapering at the top of the graph.
 This is very usual since deaths occurring among the elderly is more.
 Countries with better living conditions, geriatric care, and medical facilities have a high expectancy of life.
 Also, many countries have a stable rate of birth as they have more awareness to use the birth control measures.
 Such type of pyramid shows a stable increase along with the population in due time.
 It can also be regarded as a population pyramid which is showing an unchanging pattern of fertility & mortality.

-The stationary pyramid is mostly seen for the highly developed counties like Sweden, the USA, and the Netherlands.
+The stationary pyramid is mostly seen for the highly developed countries like Sweden, the USA, and the Netherlands.
 They have very well economics established in them.

 2. Constrictive Pyramid: A population that has a low or a declining number of younger people when represented in a bar diagram gives a constricted pyramid.
 This is a result of a country having a slow or declining birth rate with each succeeding age group getting smaller and smaller.
 The country will have more older people than younger ones.